syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 N> [View sample in GitHub](https://github.com/SyncfusionExamples/adding-custom-schedule-appointment-collection-to-the-itemsource-of-scheduler-wpf)

 ## Exact Time Rendering
 `Scheduler` supports functionality to arrange appointments according to their start time and duration.
+Due to the great difference in the amount of time, which different time scales represent, appointments might become too small to render accurately in larger time scales.

 ### Week View
 ![Appointment rendering in week view](appointments_images/adding-appointmentrendering-Week.png)